 Deirdre is a fully accredited member of the Irish Association of Counselling and Psychotherapy (IACP) and adheres to their professional code of ethics.

-I work with clients presenting with a variety of issues including anxiety, depression, trauma, loss and grief, critical illness, loss of meaning in life, relationship issues, mother-daughter difficulties, issues related to infertility, pregnancy and birth and many others.
+I work with clients presenting with a variety of issues including loss and grief, critical illness, loss of meaning in life, relationship issues, mother-daughter difficulties, complex trauma, PTSD, anxiety, depression, women’s reproductive issues and many others.
 As therapy progresses, I often find that presenting issues change as the relationship unfolds, and this too can be part of the process.

 Experience & Areas of Interest

-Bullying is an issue that often undermines mental health.
-It is very damaging.
-With support I can help you build your self–esteem, your confidence, and your communication skills to enable you to regain your power.
+Bullying, an issue that often undermines mental health is very damaging.
+With support I can help you build your self–esteem, confidence, and communication skills to enable you to regain your power.
 I can help you to understand the dynamics that are taking place – then, with that knowledge, you can break the abuse pattern.

 For many women, the mother-daughter relationship is special, however, for some it may at times fall short of expectation.
 This can have a very damaging outcome in terms of confidence and in achieving emotionally satisfying relationships with others.
 Sharing your feelings is the first step towards recovery and acceptance.